 Every year I watch a lot of films, and go to the cinema quite often.
 Last year I saw 49 films that were released in 2019.
 I saw 126 films total when counting older films and re-watches.
 Late in 2018, I started making more of a conscious effort to seek out women-directed films.
-At the theater, I’d go out of my way to see them opening weekend and pick them over wide releases.
+I’d go out of my way to see new theatrical releases opening weekend.
 I always go into a film knowing if it was directed, written, or produced by a woman.
 But this year I’d like to document it and make it more intentional.
 That’s where the #52FilmsByWomen comes in.

 I’ve always been very tuned in to issues of representation and diversity, particularly around film (particularly animation of course).
 The abysmal stats of women in above-the-line roles as well as nearly every other role are not new to me.
 I’ve written a bit about it before, like when a rep from the Geena Davis Institute on Gender in Media visited the NYC chapter of Women in Animation.
 I was one of “those” women in the brainstorm and story rooms at Blue Sky questioning the women characters and/or lack of POC.
 It sucked being that person, but it seems like people are catching up…slowly.